yuefengz/workflow-use/README.md

 ⚙️ **Workflow Use** is the easiest way to create and execute deterministic workflows which have the ability to fallback to [Browser Use](https://github.com/browser-use/browser-use) if something fails.

-📚 **Quick explanation**: The recorder uses rr-web events to record the actions and then uses a LLM to convert the actions into a deterministic workflow and automatically exposes the variables the workflow needs.
+📚 **How it works**: The recorder uses rr-web events to record the actions and then uses a LLM to convert the actions into a deterministic workflow and automatically exposes the variables the workflow needs.
+If any of the steps fail, the workflow will fallback to Browser Use for that step and then continue with the next step.

 ❗ This project is in very early development so we don't recommend using this in production.
 Lots of things will change and we don't have a release schedule yet.
 Originally, the project was born out of customer demand to make Browser Use more reliable and deterministic.